 Bridgeman, Ulysses "Junior"(born: 1953)

 Ulysses Bridgeman was born in East Chicago, Indiana.
 Bridgeman was a 1975 graduate of the University of Louisville, where the 6' 5" forward played for Coach Denny Crum's Cardinals; in 1972 the Cardinals were ranked 4th in the country and played in the Final Four.
-In 1975 Bridgeman was drafted 8th in the first round by the Los Angeles Lakers and then traded to the Milwaukee Bucks.
-Bridgeman finished his career with the Milwaukee Bucks in 1988 and his jersey was retired.
+In 1975 Bridgeman was drafted 8th in the first round by the Los Angeles Lakers and then traded to the Milwaukee Bucks, with whom he finished his career in 1988; the Bucks retired his jersey.
 He holds the team record for most games played.
-Today, Bridgeman is owner of more than 150 Wendy's Restaurants, including several in Louisville, KY; it is one of the largest Wendy's franchises in the U.S. In 2003 Bridgeman was named chairman of the University of Louisville Board of Trustees.
+Today, Bridgeman is owner of more than 150 Wendy's Restaurants, including several in Louisville, KY; his franchise is one of the largest Wendy's franchises in the U.S. In 2003 Bridgeman was named chairman of the University of Louisville Board of Trustees.
 For more see Basketball biographies: 434 U.S. players, coaches and contributors to the game, 1891-1990, by M. Taragano and M. Pitsch; "Bridgeman likely to lead trustees," Courier Journal, 08/29/03; and P. King, "Former NBA star scores on Wendy's team," Nation's Restaurant News, vol. 38, issue 34, p.
 70.